 What about middleware?

 - Eclipse CycloneDDS: The new kid on the block seems to work the best right now.
-This comes up fastest (~10s) and most predictably right now.
+This comes up fast (~10s) and most predictably right now.

 OpenSplice/Domain/Database/Size=32M.
 Make sure you’ve sourced the OpenSplice